JoshCheek/1508/shell.md

   C-a           # go to the beginning of the line
   C-e           # go to the end of the line
-  C-k           # "kill" to the end of the line (like cut, but doesn't use the system pasteboard) C-y           # "yank" the previously killed text
+  C-k           # "kill" to the end of the line (like cut, but doesn't use the system pasteboard) C-u           # "kill" to the beginning of the line C-y           # "yank" the previously killed text

 Other useful ones